kyma-project/examples/jaeger/README.md

 ### Install Jaeger

-> **NOTE:** Jaeger recommends to install Jaeger with the [Jaeger operator](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger-operator); As the operator requires a cert-manager to be installed, the instructions here will use a plain Jaeger installation.
-Anyway the installation described is not meant to be used for productive setups.
+> **NOTE:** It is officially recommended to install Jaeger with the [Jaeger operator](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger-operator).
+Because the operator requires a cert-manager to be installed, the following instructions use a plain Jaeger installation.
+However, the described installation is not meant to be used for production setups.

 Run the Helm upgrade command, which installs the chart if not present yet.
 ```bash